asgardeo/mobile-ui-sdks/docs/website/android/getting-started.md

     2. `androidAttestationServiceCredentials`
        The downloaded JSON secret of the Service Account.
 Note that this attribute is defined as a JSON object hence use the JSON key as it is.

-5. Now you can call the "Google Play Integrity API" from your application and pass the integrity token that you will get from the API result to the `integrityToken` value of the `AuthenticationCoreConfig`.
+5. Now you can call the **Google Play Integrity API** from your application and pass the integrity token that you will get from the API result to the `integrityToken` value of the `AuthenticationCoreConfig`.

 ```kotlin
 private val asgardeoAuth: AsgardeoAuth = AsgardeoAuth.getInstance(